A quirk leaves Acura with no hybrid models, down from two last year. (Unless you count the NSX.)

 The interior is nicely refined.
 Unfortunately, the primary interface is a multi-touch trackpad in the center console.
 The screen for the infotainment is not tall, but wide and touch can be used on it directly, possibly a better method than the touch pad.
 At least there is a physical on/off volume knob.
 Toggles and buttons on the steering wheel and traditional voice control may be the way to go, or just do everything you need to at a stop light or while parked.

 Rumors of a Type R version with 650 horsepower indicate that such a model would be a 2022.
-This year, no changes.
+This year, no changes, except a $195 increase in base price and a return of "Long Beach Blue" from the original NSX color palette.

 2021 Acura TLX A-Spec courtesy Acura News